IngmarBitter/defenders/md/Christ/Christ.Slides.3.DeathSacrificePropitiationRedemption.md

 * The incarnation is necessary: only the God-man can bridge the gap between infinite debt and human obligation
 * **What's incomplete alone:** Anselm chose **compensation** rather than punishment
   * But the Bible's language is consistently punitive — "chastisement," "bore the sin," "condemned sin in the flesh"
-  * Compensation makes satisfaction a gift; the biblical picture is more costly — it involves bearing a penalty
+  * Compensation makes satisfaction a gift; the biblical picture involves bearing a penalty
-* Yet Anselm and the Reformers stand on the same foundation: God cannot simply forgive sins without satisfying His essential justice
+* Yet Anselm and the Reformers agree: God cannot forgive sins without satisfying His justice

+---

+# Moral Influence Theory

 ---